philippabele/developers-guide-to-linux/README.md

     + `git add -A`
     + `git commit -am 'added imap configuration'`
     + `git push`
-- Create a pull request on [GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
+- Create a pull request on [GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to the development branch of this project and [link the issue you are solving](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)

 ## Outline
 - [x] Essential Commands 25%